drwehr/SSEMacro/README.md

 ### Proposals:
+Just add your name below with a paper you want to propose.

 Dominik :
 - Ramey, Valerie A. "Macroeconomic shocks and their propagation."
 Handbook of macroeconomics 2 (2016): 71-162. <>